apduvuri/Migrate-to-AzureDBPostgreSQL/migration-service-Azure-DB-PostgreSQL/Offline-Migrations/IaaS-to-Flexible-offline-migration-using-ARM-Template.md

 ## Overview

-You can migrate the PostgreSQL instance from IaaS/On-Premises to Azure Database for PostgreSQL – Flexible Server using the Azure ARM Template.
+You can migrate the PostgreSQL instance from Azure Database for PostgreSQL - Single server, AWS RDS, IaaS/On-Premises to Azure Database for PostgreSQL – Flexible Server using the Azure ARM Template.
 This document provides the detailed steps to migrate your PostgreSQL instances located in on-premises/Azure VM/IaaS based solutions to Azure Database for PostgreSQL – Flexible Server using custom ARM template based approach.
 We spin up a purpose-built docker container in the target Azure Database for PostgreSQL – Flexible Server and drive the incoming migrations.
 This docker container spins up on-demand when a migration is initiated from On-premises/IaaS based solutions and gets decommissioned once the migration is completed.
 The migration container leverages [pgcopydb](https://github.com/dimitri/pgcopydb) that provides a fast and efficient way of copying databases from one server to another.

 > [!NOTE]